VMLVaske/BachelorThesis/README.md

 Jussi Salzwedel, my first examiner.
 Jason Carver, my second examiner.
 Christoph Burgdorf who guided me through the whole thought-process and was my mentor and supervisor.
-Kurt Merbeth who always had an open ear and was immensely helpful in gaining understand through discussion :)
+Kurt Merbeth who always had an open ear and was immensely helpful in gaining understanding through discussion :)

 ## License
 If you want to use any of this, feel free.